 Step 3-B: Find Leads - Purchase a lead and add directly to a Flow.
 If you do not have access to the private flows, you will not have access to use the flows when purchasing a lead.

-Step 3-C: My Clients - Contact - Adding a flow to a contact.
+Step 3-C: Deals - Contact - Adding a flow to a contact.
 Cliently also restricts the flow so it cannot be used for any contacts.

 Step 3-D: Cliently Integrations - Making a flow private will also restrict the flow from being selected when adding in a flow using the integrations.
 Click here to learn more about Salesforce, Hubspot, pipedrive integrations with Cliently.